 Direct Method CLIL Method Ss used clear phrases to present the theme in oral and written form.
 Some sentences are very similar to the given model.
-Some sentences do not have clear ideas. expressed.
-Ss applied enough vocabulary from the theme about Financial Future Contract, Most of the words were applied.
-Ss answered correctly some comprehension questions
+Some sentences do not have clear ideas.
+The sentences and phrases are clearly expressed.
+Ss applied enough vocabulary from the theme about Financial Future Contract, Some vocabulary was applied.
+Most of the words were applied.
+Ss answered correctly some comprehension questions about the theme.
+Some of the questions were answered The questions were answered correctly.
+Ss showed a good reading comprehension through the development of the activities proposed for this skill.
+There was only a reading aloud activity The ss showed reading comprehension through the activities.